 Fragrance Composition:

-Press materials describe it as "A modernized version of the original 1910 formula.
+So what does it smell like?
+Press materials described it as "A modernized version of the original 1910 formula.
 It is a romantic floral-oriental with a bright fruity top note, luscious middle notes of rose, ylang ylang and orange blossom, and a sensuous long-lasting drydown fused from vanilla, sandalwood, tonka bean and amber."

 Bottles: